apigee/streetcarts-tutorial/streetcarts/README.md

        No No No!
 Say **"n"** to NOT run the tests.
 The invoke script is probably broken until further notice.
 You can always run it standalone.

-#### Sync and Deploy using Maven

-Maven is used to sync to GitHub and deploy to Edge.
-To set things up, follow this [README](https://github.com/apigee/docs-sandbox/tree/master/apps/streetcarts/proxies/src/gateway).

-**Tip:** Because the main Maven build script takes a long time to run, it's handy to hack `build_streetcarts.sh` into separate scripts, one for each of the proxies.
-For example, `build_users.sh`, `build_data_manager.sh`, and so on.

 #### Developing proxies